 Perhaps one font isn’t enough?

 There are many reasons that you might want to use more than one font in a presentation, however, ain’t nobody got time to pick a pair through trial and error.
-That’s why you come to us, right?
+That’s why you come to us for our sweet presentation design services, right?

 Usually, a font with a big personality paired with a more conservative font works well.
 Pairing a serif with a sans serif can create a nice contrast, but remember to use the sans serif for heavy body copy, as you want it to be legible.
 You can have a little more fun with your header type, as this tends to be larger, with more space to breathe.